 Unravelling the Mediterranean Migration Crisis (MEDMIG)

-Professor Heaven Crawley (PI), Dr. Franck Duvell (Co-I), Dr. Nando Sigona (Co-I), University of Birmingham; Dr Katharine Jones, Coventry University; Dr Simon McMahon, Coventry University
+Professor Heaven Crawley (PI), Coventry University; Dr Franck Duvell (Co-I), University of Oxford; Dr Nando Sigona (Co-I), University of Birmingham; Dr Katharine Jones, Coventry University; Dr Simon McMahon, Coventry University

-This study is based on a multi-sited transnational research design to simultaneously gather and analyse data from a large number of migrants.
-We have conducted 500 semi-structured interviews with migrants, who have crossed the Mediterranean Sea to Europe during 2015.
+The study was based on a multi-sited transnational research design to simultaneously gather and analyse data from a large number of migrants.
+We conducted 500 semi-structured interviews with migrants, who crossed the Mediterranean Sea to Europe during 2015.
 We worked with our international partners in each country to carry out these interviews in Greece (Athens, Lesbos) and Italy, (Sicily, Apulia, Rome, Piedmont, Bologna), Malta and Turkey (Izmir).